 Appointments are marked by circles.

-The Index.
 After your key will be your index.
 This is where you list page numbers and topics for your collections or to get to a specific month.
 If your journal does not have page numbers, you will now number all your pages.
 This makes it easy to flip between sections and stay organized.

-The Logs.
 While there are many different ways to set up your bullet journal, logs are typically a part of your set up.